esl/MongooseIM/doc/open-extensions/muc_light.md

 In case of regular groupchat messages, "from" attribute MUST consist of a room full JID with sender bare JID in the resource part.
 As for room notification, e.g. create event, "from" MUST be equal to room bare JID.

-** protocol.
-Archive can be fetched only from a specific room, the client MUST NOT query MUC Light service directly.**
+Examples below use MAM v0.4  protocol.
+Archive can be fetched only from a specific room, the client MUST NOT query MUC Light service directly.

 ### 6.2.1 Groupchat message from occupant